jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/Tutorials/CSharpTutorial.md

 ### Explore the client library

-This sample app uses the Computer Vision API client library, a thin C# client wrapper for the Computer Vision API in Azure Cognitive Services.
+This sample app uses the Computer Vision API client library, a thin C# client wrapper for the Computer Vision API in Azure Cognitive Research Technologies.
 The client library is available from NuGet in the [Microsoft.Azure.CognitiveServices.Vision.ComputerVision](https://www.nuget.org/packages/Microsoft.Azure.CognitiveServices.Vision.ComputerVision/) package.
 When you built the Visual Studio application, you retrieved the client library from its corresponding NuGet package.
 You can also view the source code for the client library in the `/ClientLibrary` folder of the `Microsoft/Cognitive-Vision-Windows` repository.

 The client library's functionality centers around the `ComputerVisionClient` class, in the `Microsoft.Azure.CognitiveServices.Vision.ComputerVision` namespace, while the models used by the `ComputerVisionClient` class when interacting with Computer Vision are found in the `Microsoft.Azure.CognitiveServices.Vision.ComputerVision.Models` namespace.
 In the various XAML scenario pages included with the sample app, you'll find the following `using` directives for those namespaces: